rawgraphs/rawgraphs-core/website/docs/core.md

 The library roughly contains:

-- a factory function used to render a visual model and a dataset to the DOM, just like the RawGraphs web app works
+- functions for rendering a visual model and a dataset to the DOM, just like the RawGraphs web app works
 - helper functions used for the various subtasks of the workflow like data parsing, aggregation, visual options encoding/decoding, etc.
 - utility functions that can be used in visual models implementations (ex: legends)